-Fluffy Milk Bread / Tangzhong Method
+Fluffy Milk Bread I Tangzhong Method

 I love the smell of homemade freshly baked bread in my kitchen, and of course, I love eating bread… yummy, yummy!
 This milk bread is done by using the tangzhong method.
 A Japanese bread making technique that it is absolutely amazing.
 The bread turns out very soft and fluffy and stays like this for days.
-The dough is sticky and a bit tricky to knead, but adding an extra flour during the first kneading will help.
+The dough is sticky and a bit tricky to knead, but adding a little extra flour during the first kneading will help.

 30g bread flour